 - Name(s) of the Vermont State Police member(s) involved.

-- Names, addresses and telephone numbers of any witnesses to the incident.
+- Names, addresses and telephone numbers of any witnesses to the incident, and

-You may submit information regarding your compliment/complaint using our on-line compliment/complaint forum.
-You can access this by clicking here: Submit Compliment/Complaint On-Line
+You may submit your compliment/complaint using our on-line compliment/complaint form.
+You can Submit a Compliment or Complaint On-Line.

 Submit by E-Mail